spatialos/gdk-for-unity/docs/modules/qbi-helper/intro-to-qbi.md

 <%(TOC)%>

-# Introduction to Query-based interest
+# Introduction to query-based interest

 <%(Callout message="
 Before reading this document, make sure you are familiar with: